-Click the button on the Diagram pane tool bar to save a diagram in one of the supported image types.

-A Save As dialog opens, where you can specify the image type and characteristics.
-Click the !!! button on the Diagram pane tool bar to save a diagram in one of the supported diagram types.
+Click the 📕 button on the Diagram pane tool bar to save a diagram in one of the supported diagram types.
 A Save dialog opens, where you can specify the name, type, and location of the file.

+Click the M button on the Diagram pane tool bar to save a diagram in one of the supported image types.
+A Save dialog opens, where you can specify the image type and characteristics.
+You may also change the name and location of the file.